ynput/ayon-launcher/README.md

 ### From frozen code

 You need to build AYON first.
-This will produce executable - `ayon(.exe)`, and `ayon_console.exe` on Windows.
+This will produce executable - `ayon.exe` and `ayon_console.exe` on Windows, `ayon` on Linux and `AYON {version}.app` for macOS.

-First one is the main production executable, that will act as GUI application on Windows.
+#### Windows
-The second `ayon_console.exe` is available only on windows.
-Create console with output - useful for headless application and debugging purposes.
+Executable `ayon_console.exe` creates console with output - useful for debugging, `ayon.exe` does not create console, but does not have any stdout or stderr output.